NeKoRoSYS/NeKoRoSYS-NeKoRoDOTS/README.md

       - Supports both online and offline image (via `swww`) and video (via `mpvpaper`) formats.
         - `mpvpaper` automatically stops if an app is on fullscreen mode to save CPU/RAM and GPU space.
         - Paste image or video links with valid file extensions in the rofi prompt and the download will automatically be processed, saved, and set as your new wallpaper.
-      - Border colors and UI elements have dynamic color schemes.
+      - Uses `wallust` to dynamically update border and UI colors based on the percieved colors of from the wallpaper.
     - Make and select your own Themes that automatically apply skins and wallpapers.
     - For more information, see [THEMING](THEMING.md)
 <br>